pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 ## Vagueness vs randomness

 Before introducing fuzziness, it is useful to distinguish it from *randomness*.
 These are different kinds of uncertainty.
 Probability theory deals with randomness or lack of knowledge about which outcome will occur.
 For example, we toss a fair coin.
 We do not know if it will land heads or tails, but after the toss it is definitely either heads or tails.
-A probability \(\,P(\text{heads}) = 0.5\,\) does *not* mean the coin is 'half-heads and half-tails'.
+A probability \(P(\text{heads}) = 0.5\) does *not* mean the coin is 'half-heads and half-tails'.
 It means, roughly, that in the long run we will see heads about half the time.

 ### Vagueness (fuzziness)

-Consider the question: 'Is a \(168\) cm person tall?'.
+Consider the question: "Is a \(168\) cm person tall?".
 There is no randomness here.
 We are not uncertain about the height, we already know it exactly.
 The uncertainty is about how well this precise height fits a vague category like 'tall'.
 Instead of forcing a yes/no answer, fuzzy logic lets us assign a number that says how well something fits a vague description.
  For instance, we might say:

 $$
 \text{'Tall'}(168\text{ cm}) = 0.6,